saadberry/script-vanillajs/README.md

 # script-vanillajs
-Script that creates a new button on click of a button.
-Then when the new button is clicked, it creates another new button.
+Script that constantly creates new buttons on the click of a button.